 Jobs are varied and all provide services to one another.
 Occupations include librarian (X the Owl), government (King Friday), child care worker (teacher Harriet), factory owner and operator (Lady Elaine), music store owner and musician (Stan the music man), Family Doctor (Dr. Anna), Neighborhood Baker (Baker Aker), Tinkerer and clock maker (Dad Tiger), stay at home mom (Mom Tiger), dance teacher (Henrietta Pussycat), mail worker Mr. McFeeley.
 Also in order to make the royal family more accessible, Prince Tuesday, the older brother of Daniel’s playmate, holds a variety of odd jobs including a grocery shop worker, farm worker, child care assistant, and part time babysitter.
 The neighborhood is governed by a royal family, which would suggest a monarchy.
 However, it is democratic in leadership as evidenced by King Friday holding a vote on what new feature to add to the playground.
 Everyone, including every child using the playground, got to vote.
 The decision reflected the popular vote.

-In the neighborhood, social capital is high, such as everyone supports one another and no visible money is exchanged.
+In the neighborhood, social capital is high, everyone supports one another and no visible money is exchanged.
 Everyone has a hand in parenting the children, it truly takes a village.
 All of the parents are on the same page when it comes to parenting style and they reinforce each other’s lessons.
 Demographically speaking, it is diverse in terms of race/ethnicity/species, and family type.
 There are single mothers, non-traditional family types.
 Where else would tigers, cats, owls, and humans live in harmony?

 All of this is an important step for children across the country to see as a role model.
 Along with the emotional development lessons, the show is teaching a new generation to appreciate transit accessible, walkable, diverse communities where people know and support their neighbors.
 You can’t be what you can’t see.
 For adults and us in the planning community, it also gives a very strong vision of what safe streets look like, what neighborhoods can be, what access to food and transit really mean, how urban cores can support the people that live nearby.
 This doesn’t have to be as perfect as the show, but it also doesn’t have to stay in the realm of make believe.